schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Enlisted Culprit

-A exciting scout leader skips a influx at a staircase.
+A exciting scout leader skips an influx at a staircase.

 ## Runoff